openhab/openhab-addons/bundles/org.openhab.binding.heos/README.md

 ```
-Thing heos:group:memberHash "name" [members="45345634;35534567"]
+Thing heos:group:group1 "name" [members="45345634;35534567"]
 ```

 ### Defining Bridge and Players together

 Defining Player and Bridge together.
 To ensure that the players and groups are attached to the bridge the definition can be like:

 ```
 Bridge heos:bridge:main "Bridge" [ipAddress="192.168.0.1", username="userName", password="123456"] {